 Oedipus Rex at the Chatelet, Mephistopheles in David Alden's production of La Damnation de Faust, the title role in Stein Winge's production of The Flying Dutchman for English National Opera, Nekrotzar Le Grand Macabre at the Salzburg Festival and at the Chatelet in Paris, the title-role Boris Godunov for Welsh National Opera, Nick Shadow at the Netherlands Opera and Parsifal at the Bastille.
 He appeared as the soloist at the Last Night of the Proms in 1999, Proms in the Park on the Last night of the Proms in 2000, and in the opening ceremony of the Millennium Dome in London.

 Previous appearances included the Missa Solemnis with the Boston Symphony Orchestra under Seiji Ozawa, the world première of John Adams's opera El Nino at the Chatelet in Paris, with the San Francisco Symphony Orchestra in San Francisco, and with the Deutsches Symphonie Orchester in Berlin.

 Turandot for the Royal Opera, Covent Garden, Falstaff at the Aix-en-Provence Festival, and Don Carlos at the Orange Festival.
 White's large repertoire includes the bass-baritone roles in operas by Monteverdi, Handel, Mozart, Rossini, Verdi, Puccini, Wagner, Debussy, Shostakovich, Mussorgsky, Prokofiev, and Gershwin.

 Recent engagements include Rigoletto at the Bastille, Kutuzov in the new production of War and Peace for English National Opera, Parsifal and Bluebeard's Castle for the Royal Opera, Covent Garden, the Beethoven Choral Symphony with the Berlin Philharmonic Orchestra, and Sir Simon Rattle, Falstaff at the Théâtre du Champs Elysées, as well as recitals and concerts throughout Europe and in the U.S.A.

-White appeared as Porgy in the television film of Porgy & Bess and as Shakespeare's Othello with the Royal Shakespeare Company, and this acclaimed performance was also filmed for television.
-His recordings include oratorios, operas and recitals.
+White appeared as Porgy in the television film Porgy & Bess and in Shakespeare's Othello with the Royal Shakespeare Company, and this acclaimed performance was also filmed for television.
+His recordings include oratorios, operas, and recitals.
 Willard White is one of the world's great basses, known for his enormous rich voice and powerful stage presence.